angulardart-community/site-angulardart/src/guide/setup.md

 ### Visual Studio Code

 Install the [Dart VSCode extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code).
-If you already have the Fluttr VSCode extension installed, this is not necessary.
+If you already have the Flutter VSCode extension installed, this is not necessary.
 1. Start VS Code.
 2. Press **Ctrl+Shift+X** (Windows/Linux) or **Cmd+Shift+X** (Mac) to open the Extensions side panel.
 3. Type `Dart` in the extensions search field, and select **Dart** in the list, and click **Install**.